rveinan/rveinan.github.io/_posts/2024-10-21-access-control.md

 ---
 title: "How can access to a landing zone be managed?"
 date: 2024-10-21 17:00:00 +0100
-description: "Discover key concepts like principals, roles, permissions, and scope and the use of PIM (Privileged Identity Management) to control temporary access."
+description: "Discover key concepts like principals, roles, permissions, and scope and the use of Privileged Identity Management."

 categories: [Azure]
 tags: